I am a London based Consultant Orthopaedic Surgeon with a particular specialist interest in sports injuries and the complications of fractures.

 In December 2011 I left The Royal London to take up the post of Consultant in Limb Reconstruction Surgery at The Royal National Orthopaedic Hospital, where I still maintain an NHS practice.

-I have an extensive Limb Reconstruction practice, using the Ilizarov frame and the Taylor Spatial Frame, and am one of Europe's most experienced users of the Precice Intramedullary Limb Lengthening Reconstruction System.
+I have an extensive Limb Reconstruction practice, using the Ilizarov frame and the Taylor Spatial Frame, and am one of Europe's most experienced users of the Precice Intramedullary Limb Lengthening Reconstruction System, as well as the Fitbone implant.
 I lecture throughout the UK and worldwide on these techniques.
 I routinely see 'second opinion' cases of injury in the NHS and privately, and provide expert medicolegal opinion for both plaintiffs and defendants.

 In the private sector I see patients at The London independent Hospital and One Welbeck Orthopaedics.
-I previously also saw patients also at The London Orthopaedic Clinic, but post pandemic I have a single PA, Claire Connolly, who co-ordinates my private practice.
+Appointments are scheduled via my PA, Claire Connolly, who co-ordinates my private practice.

 Download a complete CV: